AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-migration.md

 ![](assets/migrating-the-content-4.png)

-To view the list of all the sprints of a migration project, click **[!UICONTROL uicontrol **Sprint**]**in the left navigation pane.
+To view the list of all the sprints of a migration project, click **[!UICONTROL **Sprint**]**in the left navigation pane.
 You can view a list of all the sprints, the number of Runs you executed for each sprint, the start date, duration and completion status as shown in the sample snapshot below.

 ![](assets/migrating-the-content-5.png)

-To view the list of all the sprints of a migration project, click **[!UICONTROL uicontrol **Sprint**]**in the left navigation pane.
+To view the list of all the sprints of a migration project, click **[!UICONTROL **Sprint**]**in the left navigation pane.
 You can view a list of all the sprints, the number of Runs you executed for each sprint, the start date, duration and completion status as shown in the sample snapshot below.

-To view the list of all the sprints of a migration project, click **[!UICONTROL uicontrol **Sprint**]**in the left navigation pane.
+To view the list of all the sprints of a migration project, click **[!UICONTROL **Sprint**]**in the left navigation pane.
 You can view a list of all the sprints, the number of Runs you executed for each sprint, the start date, duration and completion status as shown in the sample snapshot below.

 ***Before marking the migration project as complete ensure that all the sprints in the project are complete.
 Once you mark the migration project as complete, you cannot go back and create any sprints in that project.
 You cannot make any modifications to that project.
 You can only create another migration project and add sprints to it.***